moincreemers/swt/features.md

         - Disclaimers
         - Multiple (configurable) Document Lists
         - Document Actions
+        - Delete document
+        - Add document / forms
-        - Document Filters (client-side)
+        - Document Filters (client-side).
+Note that the original feature supports customization of the filters.
         - Patient consent (should NOT be part of ForView anyway and we already have a new Patient-facing Consent App)
-        - Patient Identifiers
+        - Patient Identifiers.
+Original feature supports adding/removing.
-        - Forms
         - DICOM Export
         - User settings
         - About screen (licences, use policy, 3rd party notices)
         - Image Upload.
 This is currently a plugin on top of the old ForView but should probably be an integral part of the viewer and not a plugin.
+Or alternatively, this should be a standalone application.
+        - No XDW client.
+As a result, e-Referral is not supported.
+Should be a standalone application.
+        - WADO: no reports, on-screen image meta data, greyscale, overlays or flv (video).
+Is this really needed for a non-diagnostic viewer?
+Reports yes, but the rest?

 ## Started